davidhudsont/TCES_420_Final_Project/README.md

 ## Module Variables Location
  $ cd /sys/pi/Turret

-* If you want to see paramters
+* If you want to see parameters

  $ ls